Susseratal/database/README.md

         Reformat to have a function (using code from Alex's fork)

+        Fix the date feature so that it has the correct formatting because it's still broken as hell

+        Datetime input sanitisation and better error handling

 To Do:

-        - [ ] Fix the date feature so that it has the correct formatting because it's still broken as hell

-        - [ ] Datetime input sanitisation and better error handling
+        - [ ] Add ability to edit and delete rows of data

+        - [ ] Work out how I'm going to do the front end